Running in winter

 In case you are doing a snow run, be more careful and remember that a snow run will be slower (this is normal and safer), so you might need an extra layer to stay warm.

 It is a great time though to train slower and longer runs…

-It can be challenging to run in the snow, so be more careful.
-Legs and ankles could feel a little bit more sore after a snow run because it is unstable so you`ll use more stabilizing muscles to balance than normal.
+It can be challenging running in the snow, so be more careful.
+Legs and ankles could feel a little bit more sore after a snow run because it is unstable so you’ll use more stabilizing muscles to balance than normal.